 We knew that we didn’t want to have a time limit on the festivities, so we decided on a luxury vacation rental so that we could make a long weekend out of it and have our family stay at the property with us.
 It was crucial that we were able to dance and hang out well into the evening – ultimately this beautiful house in New Paltz allowed for us to have a pre-wedding cookout the night before, the wedding dinner and cocktail party, an after party, and a brunch the following morning.
 We settled on the Hudson Valley area because we knew it would be beautiful in autumn and it’s also not too far for out-of-town guests.
 This particular house spoke to us because the town of New Paltz has a great vibe and the owner, Gina, is really warm and fun.

 Tell us about your cake and/or dessert?

 Our moms made miniature cheesecakes in three different flavors for dessert: chocolate, pumpkin and vanilla bean.
 A big, elaborate cake felt too fancy, plus our moms are really excellent bakers.
 We even had a stash of vanilla beans that Jordan’s aunt had imported on her last trip to Bali… everything was delicious.
 We gave a cheeky nod to tradition with one large cheesecake with a ceramic bride and groom cake topper (only on ours, the bride is giving the groom a “love pinch”).

-Now that you’ve been through planning a wedding together, what advice would you give to other couples starting the process?
-Any special advice for same-sex couples?
+Now that you’re married, and you’ve been through planning a wedding together, what advice would you give to other couples who are just starting the process?

 How does it feel different being married?